nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/nuxeo-studio-release-notes/studio-updates-2019-01.md

 ### Studio Designer Interface Improvements

-Layouts and UI menus in Studio Designer merged into a single one to provide greater consistency with Studio modeler and an easier user experience.
+Layouts and UI menus in Studio Designer are now merged into a single menu to be more consistent with Studio Modeler and provide an smoother user experience.

 Menus change as following:
-- `Layouts` are moved into a menu option and closed by default
+- `Layouts` are integrated as menu option (non-expanded by default).

 ![Layouts Change]({{file name='layouts-menu-change.png' page='studio-updates-2019-01'}})

-- `Document Pages` entry is renamed as `Tabs`
+- The former `Document Pages` entry becomes `Tabs`.

 ![Document Pages Change]({{file name='document-pages-change.png' page='studio-updates-2019-01'}})

-- `Left Menu Items` and `Main Menu Pages` are merged into a dedicated `Drawer` menu
+- `Left Menu Items` and `Main Menu Pages` are merged into a dedicated `Drawer` menu.

 ![Left Menu Items Change]({{file name='left-menu-items-change.png' page='studio-updates-2019-01'}})

 ### New Forms Menu in Studio Designer
 This menu will let you create reusable sets of properties, that can be used in your layouts afterwards.
-For example you could define a form where you would change the elements configuration, then make sure these changes apply to all your document type layouts by reusing it.
+<br>For example, you could define a form where you would change the elements configuration, then make sure these changes apply to all your document type layouts by reusing it.

 At this stage forms can only be used when switching to code in a layout.
-A future update will allow them to be dropped from the catalog in the visual configuration mode as well.
+A future update will allow them to be dragged and dropped from the catalog in the visual editor mode as well.

 ### Increased Scope for JSF UI to Web UI Migration Tool
 JSF UI form layouts are migrated as forms in Studio Designer.